 Often (but not always) loss is the result of something external, and therefore out of our control (side note: suffering can be described as trying to control the uncontrollable–that which is outside ourselves and beyond our control).
 A trader will lose some trades no matter how much they prepare, study and research.

 Therefore, anxiety will always exist, because there is always the possibility of real loss.
 But we can learn how to channel it in a more constructive way.
 We can also learn to minimize imagined anxiety and prepare ourselves to handle potential threats.

 - Lack of Confidence: If loss creates anxiety, then confidence is our belief in our ability to handle loss.
-Lack of confidence to handle a loss results in more anxiety.
-If you lose your job, a lack of confidence in your skills results in your mind cycling through not only the real job loss, but also imagined and threatened losses, such as losing your house, your spouse, your kids, your car…..the list goes on.
+Lack of confidence in regards to being able to handle a loss creates more anxiety.
+If you lose your job, a lack of confidence in your skills results in your mind focusing not only on the real job loss, but also on imagined and threatened losses, such as losing your house, your spouse, your kids, your car…..the list goes on.
 A “fear of the unknown” would also fall under this category, as fear of the unknown is simply anxiety about not feeling adequate enough to handle whatever may be out there.

 If you have confidence in your skills, losing your job isn’t such a bad thing.
 Yes, there is a real loss there, and likely some anxiety, but you know you can find a new job and so don’t get caught in the cycle of creating additional anxiety for yourself.

 If you train yourself in self-defense or negotiation, you increase your confidence in these areas and therefore will feel less anxious about things that threaten you with loss.

 Confidence and lack of confidence are internal resources (or lack of).
 Therefore, unlike real losses, confidence is within our ability to control.